 Endocrine System Diseases | Medical Pathology | Medicine and Health Sciences | Nursing

 Thyroid disease is a general term utilized to describe a variety of conditions affecting the thyroid gland, including hypothyroidism, the deficient production of thyroid hormone; hyperthyroidism, the excess production of thyroid hormone; and goiter, the physiologic swelling of the thyroid gland (Cihakova, 2001; Warren, 2014).
 Primary hypothyroidism is the most prevalent thyroid disease in the United States, most frequently occurring as a result of chronic autoimmune thyroiditis, specifically Hashimoto’s Disease (Warren, 2014).
 Hashimoto’s disease (HD), also known as Hashimoto’s thyroiditis and human autoimmune thyroiditis, was named after Hakaru Hashimoto, a Japanese medical scientist who first described the condition in 1912 (Cihakova, 2001).
 HD is a chronic autoimmune condition characterized by the presence of lymphocytic infiltration, serum autoantibodies, and destruction of thyroid tissue; as a result, hypothyroidism often ensues (Liu et al., 2014; Warren, 2014).

 Hannan, Jessica, "Autoimmune Thyroiditis: A Look into Hashimoto’s Disease" (2015).
-Master of Science in Nursing (MSN) Student Scholarship.
+Nursing Student Class Projects (Formerly MSN).
 94.